 Princeton Times-Republic, July 17, 1947 – “Fred N. Caldwell, a former Princetonian, now of Venice, Illinois, was a Princeton visitor over the weekend meeting and greeting old friends and attending the Old Friends Reunion held at the City Park Sunday.
 Mr. Caldwell operated a photo studio here in the nineties and was located in the building next door to the bottling works which is now used as an apartment house.
 During those lively years in the nineties and at the turn of the century, Mr. Caldwell took quite an active part in the presentation of home talent plays and the promotion of Fourth of July and other celebrations.
 He was a member of the Turners and had the distinction of being the only non-German speaking member of the organization.
 Mr. Caldwell also gave play to his artistic talent in some very fine oil panels on the walls of the Turner tap room, now the basement of the Princeton Theatre.”

 The building housed Fink Upholstery in the 1950s.
+It was razed in 1973.

 Moving south …